harshitagithub/dbms-mini-project/README.md

 # dbms-mini-project
-its a sample database covering few categories of zoo
+its a sample database covering few categories of maintaining certain data of zoo